Cheddar629/rock_paper_scissor/README.md

 # rock_paper_scissor
-This project will be a console-based rock-paper-scissor game
+This project will be a rock-paper-scissor game